freedomtowin/tech-assessments/wise-optim/README.md

 ```
 22 2 21 48 19 47 7 17 34 71 6 11 1 12 42 38
 ```

+Car 6 and 12 are not in the top 16 line up for the restart.
+But they are in the running order after the restart.

 # Here were my initial thoughts before seeing the data or project